 During the growth and saturation stages, you’ll probably be looking for more nuanced feedback on your logo.
 This is the time to ask respondents focused questions about the logos’ colors, fonts, and themes.
 It’s also the time to think about sampling your loyal customer base, just to make sure they’re on board with your rebranding efforts.

-As you test your logo ideas, make sure you keep an eye on these 5 things:
+As you test your logo ideas, make sure you keep an eye on these five things:

 Great job!
 Now you know why logo testing is so important, have learned how to run your own test, and you’ve got some tricks up your sleeve to ensure your tests run smoothly.
 Now it’s time to find a logo that can differentiate your product and help your brand stand out.